nodejs/node/doc/api/stream.md

 Once `destroy()` has been called any further calls will be a noop and no further errors except from `_destroy` may be emitted as `'error'`.

+If passed `callback`; it will be invoked once the stream destrution has completed.
+If an error has occured it will be passed as the first argument to the callback and no `uncaughtException` error will occur even if no `'error'` listener has been registered on the stream.

 Implementors should not override this method, but instead implement [`writable._destroy()`][writable-_destroy].